Humans arrive in Beijing (Beijing and Me supplement two)

 (Note: The intent of the map above is limited to tracing interactions/interbreeding between H. sapiens and H. neanderthalensis.
 The route of the Denisovans isn’t shown but they migrated generally north and east with their territory widely ranging from Siberia to southeast Asia including the Indian subcontinent.)

 The lines become blurrier still as more and more Chinese fossils have been studied since the 1980s.
-These fossils point to substantial populations of hominins in east Asia dating back nearly a million years with features placing them between H. erectus and H. sapiens forcing a reconsideration of a relatively straight line from H. erectus to H. heidelbergensis.
-In fact, some researchers look at these transitional forms that appear to have persisted for hundreds of thousands of years in China until they eventually show enough modern traits to be classified as H. sapiens.
+These fossils point to substantial populations of hominins in east Asia dating back nearly a million years with features placing them between H. erectus and H. sapiens.
+This has forced scientists to reconsider the notion of a relatively straight line from H. erectus to H. heidelbergensis.
+In fact, some researchers look at these as transitional forms that appear to have persisted for hundreds of thousands of years in China until they eventually show enough modern traits to be classified as H. sapiens.
 Of course, nothing is certain and other researchers posit that rather than remaining in the Middle East this group simply continued migrating into east Asia.

 Eventually unearthing the truth requires reconciling the differences between the DNA evidence, the fossil record, and the once standard interpretation.
 We aren’t there yet and we need to keep in mind as one researcher quoted in Scientific American said, “Fossil interpretations are notoriously problematic.”
 Reaching conclusions from DNA studies isn’t much easier but still, we need to consider the thoughts of Chris Stringer, a paleoanthropologist at the Natural History Museum in London, “Asia has been a forgotten continent.
 Its role in human evolution may have been largely under-appreciated.”